 - Your contact information, such as your phone number and your resident and mailing addresses

-- The dates of your employment and the reason you are no longer employed
+- The dates of your employment and the reason you lost your job

-- The employers’ names, addresses and phone numbers
+- Your employers’ names, addresses and phone numbers

 - The amount of gross wages earned

-Prior to starting your unemployment registration claim, you must prepare for the procedure by collecting certain types of documents and information.
-Some state Unemployment Insurance offices may allow you to apply for unemployment benefits, even if you are unable to submit all necessary items during the initial application.
-However, you will be required to submit the remaining data and paperwork at a later time and your UI benefits may be delayed.
+Before starting your unemployment registration application, you will need to prepare and put together documents and information.
+Some state Unemployment Insurance offices may let you apply for unemployment benefits even if you cannot submit all necessary documents during the initial application.

-In order to prove your identity and citizenship, state Unemployment Insurance agencies will also require you to provide identification documents, such as your valid driver’s license or state ID card.
+State Unemployment Insurance agencies will also ask you to give identification documents like your valid driver’s license or state ID card to prove your identity and citizenship.

-Note: The aforementioned documentation and information requirements may vary from state to state.
+Note: The documents and information requirements mentioned before may change from state to state.

-After collecting all items necessary for the unemployment registration process, you must learn where to apply for unemployment in your state.
+After gathering everything you need to complete the unemployment application process, you have to learn where to apply for unemployment in your state.
 Generally, you can submit an online application for unemployment through the website of your state UI agency.
-However, some applicants may be unable to file for an unemployment claim online.
-Therefore, depending on your state’s policies and procedures, you may also be able to:

-U.S. states generally implement a one-week waiting period after you submit your UI petition.
-Therefore, if your application is accepted, you will receive your benefits within two to three weeks.
+U.S. states usually have a one-week waiting period after you turn in your UI application.
+If your application is accepted, you should start receiving your benefits within two to three weeks.